 The first significant international trade regulations began after the First World War in response to weakened states attempting to rebuild their domestic industries with trade barriers.
-Arguably, this approach was a major contributing factor to the interwar boom and bust period, resulting in the worldwide Great Depression – including the heavy regulation, high inflation, and economic inefficiencies created as a result.
+Arguably, this approach was a major contributing factor to the interwar boom and bust, resulting in the worldwide Great Depression – including the heavy regulation, high inflation, and economic inefficiencies created as a result.
 The inability to conduct free trade was a cause of Japan’s expansionist policies in the interwar period as they attempted to fuel a rapidly industrializing economy with limited natural resources.

-Following the Second World War, there was recognition that liberalized international trade was necessary but that the full laissez-faire approach of the 19th Century may not be the best.
+Following the Second World War, there was recognition that liberalized international trade was necessary but that the complete laissez-faire approach of the 19th Century may not be the best.
 This strategy began in Bretton Woods in 1944 and continues to this day.

 The New World Order – A Post-War Vision

 After the Second World War, there was a movement to develop a “New World Order.”
 Unlike what you might read in some of the conspiracy sites, the New World Order was an attempt to rationalize and reduce international tensions using the lessons learned due to two major world conflicts resulting in tens of millions of deaths.

 The New World Order contained four key pillars:

 - Establishing a new political order in the U.N. focuses on maintaining international peace and security utilizing a dispute resolution system coupled with collective security infrastructure.

 - Establishment of a stable monetary system through the International Monetary Fund (IMF).